QuantEcon/lecture-source-py/source/rst/tax_smoothing_2.rst

-As shown in the :doc:`previous lecture <tax_smoothing_1>`, the ``LQMarkov`` class can solve Markov jump LQ problems when given the :math:`A, B, C, R, Q, W` matrices for each Markov state.
+As shown in the :doc:`previous lecture <tax_smoothing_1>`, the ``LQMarkov`` class can solve Markov jump LQ problems when provided with the :math:`A, B, C, R, Q, W` matrices for each Markov state.

 The function below maps the primitive matrices and parameters from the above